vobject/maru/README.md

 Maru [![](https://travis-ci.org/vobject/maru.png?branch=maru-next)](https://travis-ci.org/vobject/maru/)
 ====

 Maru is an satellite mission planning application.
-Its main functionality is to show satellite orbits and create reports for further processing.
-It relies heavily on the excellent [Orekit](https://www.orekit.org/) library and other external resources.
+Its main functionality is to visualize satellite orbits and create reports for further processing.
+It heavily relies on the excellent [Orekit](https://www.orekit.org/) library and other external resources.
-The program is written in Java and is based on Eclipse RCP.
-Maru runs on Windows and Linux operating systems.
+The program is written in Java and is based on Eclipse RCP to be highly extensible.
+Maru runs on Windows and Linux operating systems; a Mac version is planned.

 Its features include:
 - Satellite orbits defined by